Strobesstrobes

 What is serverless penetration testing?

-Serverless penetration testing assesses the security of functions-as-a-service applications (AWS Lambda, Azure Functions, Google Cloud Functions) by focusing on code, event sources, IAM permissions, and dependencies rather than infrastructure.
-The cloud provider owns the runtime, patching, and isolation, so the testable surface shifts almost entirely into the application and its configuration.
+Serverless penetration testing assesses functions-as-a-service applications (AWS Lambda, Azure Functions, Google Cloud Functions) by focusing on code, event sources, IAM permissions, and dependencies rather than infrastructure.
+The provider owns the runtime, patching, and isolation, so the testable surface shifts almost entirely into the application and its configuration.

-The mental model is different from a traditional app.
+The mental model is different from a monolith.
 A monolith has a handful of front doors; a serverless app has dozens of functions, each triggered by different event sources, each with its own role.
 The attack surface is wide and shallow.
-The OWASP Serverless Top 10 reframes the familiar web risks for this model, and much of it overlaps with API and application testing covered in our web application pentesting checklist.
+The first move is to inventory it, because the application's serverless.yml, SAM template, or Terraform is gold: it lists every function, its triggers, and its role in one place.
+The OWASP Serverless Top 10 reframes the familiar web risks for this model, and much of it overlaps with the API and application work in our web application pentesting checklist.

 Event injection is the serverless equivalent of injection attacks, and it is broader because functions accept input from many event sources, not just HTTP.
-A Lambda can be triggered by API Gateway, an SQS or SNS message, an S3 object-created event, a DynamoDB stream, a SES email, or an IoT message.
-Each carries attacker-influenceable data, and developers often trust event data they would never trust from a web form.
+A Lambda can fire from API Gateway, an SQS or SNS message, an S3 object-created event, a DynamoDB stream, an SES email, or an IoT message.
+Each carries attacker-influenceable data, and developers trust event data from those internal-feeling sources they would never trust from a web form.

 Serverless Testing Methodology